evanshortiss/evanshortiss.github.io/_posts/2016-07-07-better-caching-for-express.markdown

 write this for each of my routes since it will mean more testing effort, increased likelihood of bugs, and is not [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 Also, what if you need custom caching logic based on the response from the _getUsers_ call?
-This can get messy pretty quickly.
+This can get messy pretty quickly, and is often too intrusive for me since it affects how functions are written.

 ### npm to the rescue?
 A better solution to this problem is to create an express middleware that does